 Engi 9896: Renewable Energy Systems

-Instructor: Tariq Iqbal, Faculty of Engineering and Applied Science, Memorial University of Newfoundland, Email: tariq@mun.ca
+Instructor: Tariq Iqbal, ECE, Faculty of Engineering and Applied Science, Memorial University of Newfoundland, Email (through the course website): tariq@online.mun.ca

 Introduction: Renewable energy comes from natural resources such as sun, wind, water, biomass and earth.
 A conversion system is required to convert renewable energy into electrical energy.
 This course covers several types of renewable energy conversion systems.
-It is a lecture-based course with four design assignments and a research oriented individual project.
-Available renewable energy estimation, system sizing, design, modeling and control of renewable energy systems will be covered in the course.
-The course includes the following topics: introduction to Wind Energy Conversion Systems (WECS), assessment of wind energy potential, wind turbine aerodynamics, types of WECS, wind turbines modeling and control strategies, isolated and grid connected WECS systems, hybrid energy systems, energy storage, solar energy systems, photovoltaic cells, module and array concepts, PV system engineering, stand-alone systems, grid connected systems, concentrator systems, sizing and maximum power tracking, solar water pumping, micro-hydro electromechanical system and control, introduction to tidal power, wave energy converters, ocean thermal systems, and hybrid energy system sizing using RETSCREEN, HOMER and Hybrid2.
+It is a lecture-based course with four design assignments and a research oriented project.
+Available renewable energy estimation, system sizing, design, dynamic modelling and control of renewable energy systems will be covered in the course.
+The course includes the following topics: introduction to Wind Energy Conversion Systems (WECS), assessment of wind energy potential, wind turbine aerodynamics, types of WECS, wind turbines modelling and control strategies, isolated and grid connected WECS systems, hybrid energy systems, energy storage, solar energy systems, photovoltaic cells, module and array concepts, PV system engineering, stand-alone systems, grid connected systems, concentrator systems, system sizing and maximum power tracking, solar water pumping, micro-hydro electro-mechanical systems and control, introduction to tidal power, wave energy converters, ocean thermal systems, and hybrid power system sizing using Energy3D, BEOpt, SAM, REopt and HOMER Pro.

 Evaluation Scheme: